asqar268008/Brain-Tumor-Prediction/README.md

-# 🧠 Brain Tumor Prediction using Deep Learning
+# 🧠 Brain Tumor Detection using Deep Learning

 This project is a simple **Brain Tumor Prediction system** built with **PyTorch + FastAPI**.
 It allows you to upload an MRI scan image and get predictions whether a tumor is present or not.